 3. Simplify your skincare routine.

-Use gentle products as a base routine, and slowly add in any actives (like acids and retinols) to avoid blotchiness.
+Use gentle products as a base routine, and slowly add in any actives (like acids and retinol) to avoid blotchiness.

 4. Drink more water.

-Staying hydrated is imperative, dehydration in the slightest affects the skin for the negative.
+Staying hydrated is imperative—even the slightest amount of dehydration negatively affects the skin.

 5. Eat foods rich in antioxidants.